timescale/docs/cloud/security/client-credentials.md

 ## Creating client credentials

 When you create client credentials, a public key and a private key is generated.
-These keys act as the username and password for a programmatic client applications.
+These keys act as the username and password for programmatic client applications.
 It is important that you save these keys in a safe place.
 You can also delete these client credentials when the client applications no longer need access to Timescale resources.